bchadfield/csw-website/help/add-preview-template-to-content.markdown

 [Preview templates](/help/preview-templates/create-preview-templates.html) allow
 team members to see what the content will look like when it is live.

-Only admins and editors are able to add preview templates to content.
+Only admins are able to add preview templates to content.

 You can add preview templates to [content items during creation](/help/content/create-content.html).